-At a local fatherhood program you will find a complete approach to overcoming the very obstacles to becoming an engaged, responsible father.
-You will find a respectful, non-judgmental environment and a staff who understands where you are - some of them have been in your very situation.
+At a local fatherhood program, you will find a complete approach to overcoming the very obstacles you face in becoming an engaged, responsible father.
+You will find a respectful, nonjudgmental environment, and a staff that understands where you are - some of them have been in your very situation.
 They have helped hundreds of guys just like you.
-At a fatherhood program you will also meet other fathers facing the same challenges and willing to help each other find a better life for themselves and their families.
+At a fatherhood program, you will also meet other fathers facing the same challenges, and willing to help each other find a better life for themselves and their families.
 You will be encouraged and motivated even when you feel like giving up; however, you will not find any crutches in a fatherhood program.
 You will get out of it exactly what you put in to it.
 The staff will provide information to increase your knowledge and skills linking to resources to execute your personal plan for a better life.

 - Responsible Fatherhood

 - Spiritual Development

 - Education, Job Readiness and Employment